-SSH in a terminal using the following command:
+• SSH in a terminal using the following command:

-ssh -i your_key_file -o UserKnownHostsFile=/dev/null \ -o CheckHostIP=no -o StrictHostKeyChecking=no user@ip_address
+''' ssh -i your_key_file -o UserKnownHostsFile=/dev/null \ -o CheckHostIP=no -o StrictHostKeyChecking=no user@ip_address '''

 - The gcloud compute ssh command.
-When you connect to your instance for the first time ٠ using the gcloud compute command-line tool, gcloud automatically creates an SSH key and inserts it into the instance. - 2.
-Install a supported version of the Oracle Java Development Kit (JDK) on the Altus Director host.
-Altus Director 6 supports JDK version 8.
+When you connect to your instance for the first time using the gcloud compute command-line tool, gcloud automatically creates an ssh key and inserts it into the instance. - 2.
+Install a supported version of the Oracle JDK or OpenJDK on the Altus Director host.

-For Java installation information, see Java SE Downloads.
+For download and installation information, see Java SE Downloads on the Oracle web site.